semrush/intergalactic/website/docs/components/select/select.md

 ### Data loading

-If the list takes time to load, such as when the system can't load it all at once or when searching for data elsewhere, change the `Chevron` icon to a spinner with XS size.
-In this case, the trigger isn’t clickable and remains in the default state.
+When the list is loading or data is being fetched, replace the `Chevron` icon with an XS spinner, and keep the trigger non-clickable in its default state.

 ![](static/select-loading-trigger.png)